BECOMING A MODEL

 Do you know how to safely get to and from the location?
 Is the location in a particularly isolated place and will there be anyone else there?
 Try and make sure there is a team that you are working with – let’s face it – unless you have been recommended the photographer, you are just meeting up with a stranger.

 If you feel nervous then take a friend or agent with you.
 Someone who doesn’t mind sitting in the corner for a few hours.
 Tell someone where you are and create some sort of code word – if you answer a call and have an innocent conversation dropping in a code word then someone can come and help you!
 DO NOT BE AFRAID TO SAY NO!
 If a photographer is demanding you do topless work or ‘artistic nude’ and you aren’t interested in that sort of work then say no.

 Do not be forced into anything you are not comfortable with!

-Another common problem becoming a model in the modelling industry is of course, eating disorders.
-Many models feel they should drop a few pounds for a photo shoot or show and will work hard, long days without eating on set.
+Another common problem becoming a model in the modelling industry is, of course, eating disorders.
+Many models feel they should drop a few pounds for a photo shoot or show and will work hard, long days without eating onset.
 Always bring a snack and an energy drink with you to ensure that you don’t faint or become rundown – especially if you are working in a catwalk.

 If an agent or casting director tells you to lose weight and you agree then hit the gym and eat healthily – don’t bother with crash diets or crazy fads.
 Know your own body and be confident with it.
-Fad diets will also often ruin your skin and make you age faster – so your shortening your own career!
+Fad diets will also often ruin your skin and make you age faster – so you shortening your own career!